 Set along the Dubai Creek is a magnificent 19th-century villa which was an official residence of Saeed bin Maktoum Al Maktoum – a former ruler of Dubai.
 Over the years, this traditional house was converted into a museum and a cultural sector giving a glimpse into Dubai monarch’s ruling years.
 The residence and premises itself is an architectural marvel of the Bedouin times and is one of the popular Dubai tourist places.
-These coral-hued quarters consist of an incredible assortment of exhibits, historic documents, artifacts, Arabic paintings, lithographs, photographs and relics of Dubai’s fascinating history.
+These coral-hued quarters consist of an incredible assortment of exhibits, historical documents, artifacts, Arabic paintings, lithographs, photographs and relics of Dubai’s fascinating history.

 Location: Al Shindagha area, Dubai Creek

 Opening Hours: Saturday – Thursday: 8:00 am to 8:30 pm and Friday: 3:00 pm to 9:30 pm

 While most of the museums showcase a gist of Dubai’s mellowed down years of Arabian era, Hatta Heritage Village takes you back in time to witness an authentic Arabian mountainous rural village.
 Located in the outskirts of Dubai at the foothills of Al Hajar Mountains, this 3000-year-old expansive settlement was revamped to provide an exemplary prototype of the primitive era of Dubai.
 Hatta Heritage village is made up of a simple set up of 30 buildings, a variety of traditional shops and a set of farms and a freshwater canal.
 Here, you can imagine the traditional, humble life of Dubai before it advanced towards urbanism.
 The tools used for daily life, weapons, materials used for construction, sculptures, the style of construction and mountain ambiance – everything gives you a real-life experience of how naive and straightforward the way of life was in early years of Dubai.